 When is the Best Time of Year to Visit Arches National Park?

 We visited Arches National Park in early April after skiing in SLC and it was honestly the best time to explore the desert.
 The temperatures were perfect and the crowds were manageable.
 The best times to visit Arches National Park are April, May, September, and October, but the quietest times to visit are March and November when crowds are fewer.

 During the summer months, temperate can easily exceed 100 degrees, making you want to leave sooner and seek refuge under the nearest air conditioning unit.

 What is the Best Way to See Arches National Park?

-The best way to see Arches is either by car, campervan, or bike.
+The best way to see Arches is by car, campervan, or bike.
 Yes, you can cycle this road and we saw plenty of people doing it – it looked amazing!
-The park gets very busy from April to October, and. ifyou want to avoid crowds enter before 8am or after 6pm.
+The park gets very busy from April to October, if you want to avoid crowds enter before 8 am or after 6 pm.

 How Far is Moab from Arches?

 Moab is just 5 miles away from the entrance of Arches National Park, along highway 191.
 Its proximity to the park mean you can visit in the morning, venture to Moab for lunch, and enjoy the evening hiking to Delicate Arch.

 The best place to stay to access Arches National Park is in Moab.
 There are plenty of places to stay in Moab, but book them well in advance as these hotels get very busy and will sell out.
 A cheaper option is to stay in Green River along Highway 70, this is what we did as rates were getting out of hand when we visited and found cheaper accommodation in Green River here.